-Tom O Keenan is a crime writing novelist living in Morar on the west coast of Scotland.
+Tom O. Keenan is a writer living in Morar on the west coast of Scotland.
 His debut novel The Father was shortlisted for the prestigious Crime Writers Association Debut Dagger award in 2014 and published by McNidder and Grace in 2015.
 The Family, the second book in the Sean Rooney, Psychosleuth series was released in September 2019, and the third, The Son came out in April 2020, all published by McNidder & Grace (www.http://www.mcnidderandgrace.com).
 The Castle, the prequal to The Father, which is informed by Tom's years working in psychiatric hospitals, will be released by McNidder & Grace in March 2023.
 The Castle will complete the Sean Rooney Psychosleuth Series which will comprise The Castle, The Father, The Family and The Son.

-Set in Glasgow, The Father is the critically acclaimed debut novel of Tom O. Keenan and the first in the series of crime thrillers featuring troubled forensic profiler Sean Rooney.
+Set in Glasgow, The Father is the critically acclaimed debut novel of Tom O. Keenan and the first in the series of crime thrillers featuring troubled psycho-sleuth, Sean Rooney.
 The Father was shortlisted for the CWA Debut Dagger in 2014.
-Mental illness, alcohol abuse, and the tedium of pursuing psychopathic killers, leave Sean Rooney a pathetic man, a failed forensic profiler, a bit of a loser and definitely retired.
-DCI Jacqueline Kaminski has other ideas.
+Mental illness, alcohol abuse, and the tedium of pursuing psychopaths, leave Sean Rooney a pathetic man, a failed forensic profiler, a bit of a loser and definitely retired.
+DCI Jacqueline Kaminski, however, has other ideas.
 Faced with a multiple murder - and some headless corpses - she needs Rooney back on the case.
 If you like dark psychological thrillers, this book is for you.

 'A wonderful and gritty debut novel.'
 Torquil MacLeod

 'Scottish noir at its best.'
 The Crack